julieolin/week8/content/_index.md

 ![violinplots_boroughs](images/fig1.png)

 The majority of tourists associate with NYC with Manhattan, making the two almost synonymous.
 Manhattan also houses the most tourist attractions in NYC - Times Square, Central Park, Empire State Building, Wall Street, Statue of Liberty just to mention a few.
 Since Manhattan has the most AirBnB listings and a myriad of tourist attraction, it's a hotspot for tourism.

 Let's take a deeper look into Manhattan.

 Manhattan also houses many neighbourhoods.
-Below, a map of Manhattan and where the neighbourhoods are located.
+Below is a map of Manhattan and where the 32 neighbourhoods are located.

 <iframe src="ny_map.html"
     sandbox="allow-same-origin allow-scripts"
     width="100%"